ryanq47/CS-EXTC2-NTP/README.md

 ```

-3. Open `server/CS-EXTC2-NTP-SERVER.sln`, compile and or run it.
+3. Open `server/CS-EXTC2-NTP-SERVER.sln` in visual studio, compile and or run it.
-4. Open `client/CS-EXTC2-NTP.sln`, compile and or run it.
+4. Open `client/CS-EXTC2-NTP.sln`in visual studio, compile and or run it.
 5. Check your CS client for a new beacon.

 ## How it works